KelvinWu31/Study/README.md

 The site contains the following features:
 - [x] Custom made CSS Navigation Bar with dropdown buttons for mutiple subpages
 - [x] Customized CSS page
+- [x] Typical HTML subpages that are linked together